 Who would have thought that a film series based around street racers would last this long?
 While some movie franchises struggle to reach a full trilogy, the Fast and Furious films are now on the cusp of doing it three times over.
 And despite other franchises getting worse with each sequel released, Fast and Furious somehow seemed to get better and better (most of the time).
-With the 8th entry in the enduring franchise, The Fate of the Furious, set to race into theatres on April 14, 2017, let’s go down memory lane and rank the last seven films from worst to best!
+With Hobbes and Shaw entering theatres in the coming months, let’s go down memory lane and rank the last eight films from worst to best!

 I don’t think that this will come as a surprise to anyone but at the very bottom of our list, we have Tokyo Drift.
 After introducing fan favourite characters such as Dom Toretto (Vin Diesel) and Brian O’Connor (Paul Walker), the franchise decided to shift its focus away from them, opting to introduce a new world of racing and brand new characters.
 Not only does it introduce the series’ most boring protagonist (Lucas Black as Sean Boswell), it has an extremely thin plot, bland antagonists and its final act is… well not great… at all.
 I will say that the film does introduce my favourite character in the series, Han Seoul-Oh, played beautifully by Sung Kang.
 The drift racing also proves to be exciting but neither of these aspects can save the film from being the worst in the series.